Convex mirrors are one of the most effective safety tools to ensure smooth traffic flow in and around your premises.

-A convex mirror is a curved mirror that when placed in the right position alerts drivers of potential oncoming traffic or other potential risks.
-The mirror itself is made of reflective glass that is formed so it bulges outward – this provides a wider view of whatever appears in the reflection.
+A convex mirror is a curved mirror that alerts drivers of potential oncoming traffic or other potential risks when placed in the correct position.
+The mirror is made of reflective glass formed, so it bulges outward, providing a broader view of whatever appears in the reflection.
 A concave mirror would do the exact opposite – and a plane mirror is a flat surface you’re used to in your bathroom.

 What is a Convex Mirror used for?

-The uses of convex mirrors are many – from rear view mirrors on cars and forklifts to anti-theft purposes.
-However, one of the most effective uses is reflecting spaces that would normally be invisible to the naked eye and alerting people to oncoming danger around a corner.
+The uses of convex mirrors are many – from rearview mirrors on cars and forklifts to anti-theft.
+However, one of the most effective uses is reflecting spaces usually invisible to the naked eye and alerting people to oncoming danger around a corner.

 They can also help spot danger – or even work as a theft deterrent.
 You can see convex mirrors in almost any factory, loading zone, or busy work environment where there’s heavy traffic and movement of people, products, and machinery.